 I have also written about race-representations and misrepresentation of ethnicity and location in mondo documentary and the Italian cannibal-horror film filone, which has been broadened by my production work on Blu-rays of many of the key motion pictures in this field.
 As a documentary maker much of my work has been distributed on American streaming channels such as Tubi and Night Flight Plus via the Oscar winning editor Bob Murawski.
 This includes my award-winning documentary on apartheid-era Blaxploitation cinema in South Africa.

-I am also writing a book entitled "South African Horror Cinema" from Bloomsbury Academic, which will be submitted in early 2023.
+I am currently writing a book entitled "South African Horror Cinema" from Bloomsbury Academic, which will be submitted in 2023.